 We’ll build your venture the solid foundation it needs and above all, help you protect your innovations in the marketplace.

 Who We Are

 We’ve built our own businesses from the ground up; in tech, media, entertainment, and legal.
-We’ve raised capital, grown revenue and profitability, and had the stresses of pitching to customers and making payroll.
+We’ve raised capital, grown revenue and profitability.
+We’ve had the stresses of pitching to customers, while at the same time having to make payroll.
 We always remember what it’s like to be in your shoes — because we’ve been there.

 Founder, Managing Partner

 Tristan’s work includes successes in some of the most high-profile legal matters of the century – including the prosecution of Trump University (leading to a $25 million settlement), the Broadcom v.
 Qualcomm patent litigation (the largest in US history at the time, with a $1.2 billion victory for Broadcom), and landmark deals with Chase, Wells Fargo, and Walmart, among others.

 He has also started three businesses and served as a startup Product Manager, General Counsel, COO, and CEO.
 He has represented dozens of startups and small to medium sized businesses, as well as early-stage venture funds, giving him a deep understanding of the special challenges facing high-growth businesses.